thetatoken/theta-infrastructure-ledger-explorer/README.md

 npm install
 node run
 ```
-Now the crawler is reading the data from blockchain
+Now the crawler reads the data from blockchain, perform necessary transformation, and stores the data in the database.
+In our current implementation, we use a NoSQL database Aerospike for data storage.
+Below is the instruction to install Aerospike.
 ## Aerospike database
 ### Setup
 #### Install on ubuntu